Great Comet of 1556: Charles V comet

-The Great Comet of 1556 is called the comet of Charles V. When the Emperor first caught sight of it he stood aghast, and exclaimed: "By this dread sign my fates do summon me".
+The Great Comet of 1556 is called the comet of Charles V, Holy Roman Emperor.
+When he first caught sight of it, he stood aghast and exclaimed: "By this dread sign my fates do summon me".
 Charles had long meditated about retiring from the world after his conquests.
 Regarding the comet as a sign of Heaven's command to do so, he hastened towards the peaceful monastery of St. Juste, Placentia.

-An anonymous English treatise on "Blazing Stares" (1618) spoke of the comet as follows :
+An anonymous English treatise on Blazing Stares (1618) spoke of the comet as follows:

 In the time of Charles the Emperor, surnamed the Great, a blazing star appeared, in the contemplation whereof the Emperor, having his eyes earnestly bent upon the star and considering profoundly thereupon, at length was wrapped into a great astonishment touching the significance of the same; and sending for a philosopher named Eginard, reasoned with him to and fro about the star, saying in conclusion that the appearing thereof did threaten unto him some dire calamity.

 Contemporary religious interpretation

 The Portuguese Dominican friar Gaspar da Cruz, who visited Guangzhou in 1556, associated the comet with the devastating 1556 Shaanxi earthquake.
-In his 1569 book he wondered if the comet was a sign of calamities not just for China, but for the entire world – and could be even the sign of the birth of Antichrist.
+In his 1569 book, he wondered if the comet was a sign of calamities not just for China, but for the entire world and could be even the sign of the birth of Antichrist.